badgerherald/badgerherald.com/readme.md

 - `npm run build` - This builds the theme once and quits.
 - `npm run start` - This launches the compiler in 'watch' mode, automatically recompiling changes (to see them refresh the page).
 You'll typically want this running while you develop.
 To quit hit `cmd+c`

-There are a few files that running in detached mode will not capture and automatically recompile, but they mainly exist in the old parts of the website.
+There are a few files that running in watch mode will not capture and automatically recompile, but they mainly exist in the old parts of the website.

 ##### Stopping Docker

 - `docker compose down` — Stops any running containers
-- `docker compose up -v` — Same as above, but **will also destroy all Docker volumes**.
+- `docker compose down -v` — Same as above, but **will also destroy all Docker volumes**.
 Namely, you'll be left with a fresh database

 ---